abhi6x043/SimpleAppLock/README.md

 So, it can be easily integrated with any popular Linux Distributions

 #How to Setup

-Either clone the repo or download the applock.sh file Make it executable and run from terminal chmod u+x applock.sh
+Either clone the repo or download the applock.sh file.
+Make it executable and run from terminal

-  ./applock.sh
+  chmod u+x applock.sh && ./applock.sh

 Enjoy your applock for linux !